 Top packing tips for moving home

 When the time comes to find a conveyancer and start the buying or selling process you’ll be grateful for anything you’ve done in advance to be more prepared and organised.
+View our moving house checklist for how you can prepare before the exchange of contracts, through to after you have moved in.

 • One simple tip is to start accumulating sturdy cardboard boxes early on so that you get ahead with packing when the time comes.